-Staff also receive advice regarding their personal online activity, use of social networking and electronic communication with pupils, about which there are strict rules [please refer to WCC guidance 'Policy on Staff/Governor Use of Social Networking and Internet Sites'; WCC model staff behaviour policy and add your school's advice/rules here].
+Staff also receive advice regarding their personal online activity, use of social networking and electronic communication with pupils, about which there are strict rules [please refer to BDMAT staff Code of Conduct, Acceptable Use policy].
 Staff found to be in breach of these rules may be the subject of a referral to the Designated Officer in the Local Authority and/or may be subject to disciplinary action.

-24. Child protection procedures
+26. Child protection procedures